ZhangJifei/ReviewerRecommend/README.md

 3. Recommend Metrics:
 Precision:  true true num / predicted num (N)
 Recall:  true true num / really chosen num
-Novelty per 7 days: Within the latest 7 days, num of "great" that was not chosen by review author originally / total number of reviewers.
+Novelty: Num of "great" that was not chosen by review author originally / total number of reviewers.
 Coverage per 7 days:  Within the latest 7 days, num of recommended reviewers / total number of reviewers in the pool.

 #Authors